 These contributions vest over a 4-year period at a rate of twenty-five percent (25%) per year and are not available to participants until termination, retirement, death, or unforeseeable emergency.
-The TEL contributed approximately \$682,000 and \$674,000, to the 401(a) Plan on behalf of its employees for the years ended June 30, 2014 and 2013, respectively.
-Of these contributions, approximately \$26,000 and \$15,000 were forfeited by separated employees as of June 30, 2014 and June 30, 2013, respectively.
+The TEL expensed approximately \$712,000 and \$682,000, to the 401(a) Plan on behalf of its employees for the years ended June 30, 2015 and 2014, respectively.

 In accordance with the 401(a) Plan, forfeitures of employer contributions may be used to offset plan administrative expenses and/or reduce future contribution costs.
-As of the years ended June 30, 2014 and 2013, forfeited amounts of approximately \$29,000 and \$26,000, respectively, were used to offset employer contributions and plan administrative expenses.
+As of the years ended June 30, 2015 and 2014, forfeited amounts of approximately \$35,000 and \$29,000, respectively, were used to offset employer contributions and plan administrative expenses.